 True Struggles of a Frontliner Amid the Pandemic COVID-19

-Doctors, nurses, health workers, military personnel, and other frontliners are considered heroes as they continue to work and battle amid the pandemic COVID-19.
+Doctors, nurses, health workers, military personnel, and other frontliners are heroes who continue to work and battle amid the pandemic COVID-19.
 While people are advised to stay at their homes during the lockdown.
 Our brave frontliners continue to work to serve the people.

 Medications That Cause Hair Loss

-Five percent of the currently existing drugs can cause hair loss in one way or the other.
+Five percent of the currently existing drugs can cause hair loss in one way or another.
 This type of hair loss usually involves scalp hair only.
-Anticancer drugs, blood thinners, oral contraceptives, and drugs for gout are common culprits while there are many others in the list.
+Anticancer drugs, blood thinners, oral contraceptives, and drugs for gout are common culprits, but there are many others on the list.

-There are several reasons you should ask for a doctor's appointment early in the morning instead of late in the afternoon.
+Do you prefer to see the doctor in the morning or the afternoon?
+Let's hope it's morning.
+There are several reasons you should ask for a doctor's appointment early in the morning instead of later in the day.